heeplr/ansible-rPistrina/README.md

-Automate download, modification and write of raspberry pi OS images with this ansible playbooks.
+Automate download, modification and write of raspberry pi OS images with ansible playbooks.

 # Usage